 This short tutorial shows how to draw a maple leaf in four steps with simple illustrated examples and quick explanations.

-As with most tutorials here on EasyLineDrawing it’s recommended that you start it in pencil and draw light liens that you can easily erase in case you make a mistake.
-You can darken the lines after you are almost finished with the drawing.
+As with most tutorials here on EasyLineDrawing it’s recommended that you start it in pencil and make light liens that you can easily erase in case of a mistake.
+You can darken them after you have all parts of the leaf outlined.

 Step 1 – Draw the Veins/Midrib/Petiole

 Start by drawing the petiole (part that attaches the leaf to the branch), midrib and the main veins.
 These will then work as guides for outlining the shape of the maple leaf.